 The Federal Financial Institutions Examination Council (FFIEC) today announced the availability of data on mortgage lending transactions at 6,913 U.S. financial institutions covered by the Home Mortgage Disclosure Act (HMDA).
 Covered institutions include banks, savings associations, credit unions, and mortgage companies.
 The HMDA data made available today cover 2015 lending activity and include:

-originations, purchases and sales of loans, denials, and other actions related
+- applications, originations, purchases and sales of loans, denials, and other actions related to applications

 The data released today also include disclosure statements for each financial institution, aggregate data for each MSA, nationwide summary statistics regarding lending patterns, and Loan/Application Registers (LARs) for each financial institution (LARs are modified to protect borrower privacy).
 The FFIEC prepares and distributes this information on behalf of its member agencies.